infinitered/ignite/docs/Generators.md

 Similar to app/launcher icons, the splash-screen is somewhat tricky to configure and manage due to platform (and OS version) differences.
 Therefore, splash-screens come preconfigured in the latest versions of Ignite boilerplate and a handy generator is provided to aid with customization.

-Note, on latest vanilla-flavored Ignite projects, the awesome library [`react-native-bootsplash`](https://github.com/zoontek/react-native-bootsplash) is used for both generation and integration within the app.
-Using this generator with older Ignite boilerplates will result in a warning to install and configure that library.
-On Expo, the splash-screen is configured via `app.json`.

 Unlike the app/launcher generator however, only a single input file is needed.
 This file, called `logo.png`, can be found and customized in the following templates folder: `ignite/templates/splash-screen`.

 The generator requires a single parameter for the splash-screen's background color (in hex format).